 Email Sherie Hohs (firstname.lastname@example.org) for more information about this booklet.

 - Check out our "Know Your Rights" poster project.
 We have beautiful posters up in all MMSD buildings to inform students about their rights at school.
-HERE is a resource sheet to help you share this information with staff, students, & families.
+HERE is a resource sheet to help you share this info with staff, students, & families.

 - The Gender Unicorn from the TSER (Trans Student Educational Resources)

 - Videos from Minus 18 / YGender: